ffund/intro-ml-tss21/slides/6-tree.md

 where $\{X|X_j < s\}$ is the region of predictor space in which $X_j$ takes on a value less than $s$.

-### Recursive binary splitting steps

-Start at root of the tree, considering all training samples.

-1. At the current node,
-2. Find feature $X_j$ and cutpoint $s$ that minimizes some loss function (?)
-3. Split training samples at that node into two leaf nodes
-4. Stop when no training error (?)
-5. Otherwise, repeat at leaf nodes

 ### Loss function for regression tree